aaronfeingold/meals-prepped-nola-client/README.md

 About: This app was made with the intention of having direct access to a free meal recipe database.

-Please feel free to visit at: https://meals-prepped-nola.netlify.app/ and the community of cooks spreading their knowledge.
+Please feel free to visit at: https://meals-prepped-nola.netlify.app/ and contribute, too, to the community of cooks spreading their knowledge.

 Questions?
 Comments?
 Email ajfeingold88@gmail.com thanks